Outdoor Gas Fireplace Safety

 Always use your fireplace’s safety screen.
 The solid glass front on a fireplace can reach very high temperatures, enough to cause a serious burn with direct contact.

-Montigo’s outdoor gas fireplaces come standard with an Invisimesh safety screen.
-Like the name implies, the screen is almost invisible and does not impede your view of the flame while creating a barrier to hot glass.
+Montigo’s outdoor gas fireplaces come standard with a micro mesh safety screen.
+The micro weave screen is almost invisible and does not impede your view of the flame while creating a barrier to hot glass.

 Some Montigo outdoor fireplaces have the option of a cool-touch enclosure.
 Crafted from 304 stainless steel, the enclosures are easy to assemble and eliminate the need for a complicated installation.

 The fireplaces themselves put out a significant amount of heat to warm the summer nights, but the enclosure remains cool to the touch.
-Coupled with an Invisimesh safety screen, these fireplaces help keep children, guests, and pets safe from direct contact with high temperature surfaces.
+Coupled with a micro mesh safety screen, these fireplaces help keep children, guests, and pets safe from direct contact with high temperature surfaces.

 The Mahana series is also listed for wood frame construction and combustible material finishing, which makes this unit the most versatile choice for outdoor spaces.
 You can even mount a TV directly above the fireplace!